thesofakillers/nowcastlib/README.md

 # Nowcast Lib

-🧙‍♂️🔧 Useful utils that can be reutilised and shared across and beyond the Nowcast project
+🧙‍♂️🔧 Utils that can be reused and shared across and beyond the Nowcast project